andrew/ultimate-awesome/README.md

 - [awesome-helium](https://github.com/dansku/awesome-helium) - Awesome list related to the helium ecosystem.
 - [awesome-mlp-mixer](https://github.com/fawazsammani/awesome-mlp-mixer) - Transformers w/o Attention, based fully on MLPs.
 - [awesome-cadence-temporal-workflow](https://github.com/firdaus/awesome-cadence-temporal-workflow) - A curated list of awesome things related to the Cadence and Temporal Workflow Engines.
-- [awesome-frontend-interview-resources-](https://github.com/rajat-mehra05/awesome-frontend-interview-resources-) - Here is a list of some frontend interview questions which I have collected based on what people shared from their interview experience.
-- [awesome-uefi-security](https://github.com/river-li/awesome-uefi-security) - 👓A collection of papers/tools/exploits for UEFI security.
 - [awesome-unofficial-pc-ports](https://github.com/Sebastrion/awesome-unofficial-pc-ports) - A curated list of awesome unoffical PC Ports.
 - [awesome-pulsar](https://github.com/streamnative/awesome-pulsar) - A curated list of Pulsar tools, integrations and resources.
 - [awesome-ngo](https://github.com/thiras/awesome-ngo) - A curated list of FOSS (Free and Open-source Software), freemium tools and guides for NGOs.